 Restrictive diets and extensive exercise routines are simply not fun and don’t always work, which oftentimes, makes weight loss one big, endless struggle.
 Thankfully, there’s another option available for those who feel that diet and exercise alone isn’t giving them the results they desire.
 The Obalon Balloon System, an FDA-approved treatment to help people achieve long-term weight loss.
 The nonsurgical treatment begins with a patient swallowing a capsule that contains a small balloon.

 Dr. George Merriman announced that he is now offering the Obalon Balloon System, a swallowable, FDA approved, nonsurgical treatment for weight loss.
 The lightweight balloons occupy space in the stomach so patients eat less.
 Adult men and women may be a candidate for the Obalon Balloon System if they are 30 to 100 pounds overweight.
 3 lightweight, buoyant balloons are placed gradually over 2 months to maximize patient tolerability and facilitate continual weight loss.

-An FDA-approved, non-surgical weight loss tool is now available to men and women in North Texas hoping to shed more than a few pounds.
+A Dallas-area man who used an FDA-approved, non-surgical weight loss tool to transform is body says it helped him lose 40 pounds.
 The Obalon Balloon System is a swallowable balloon system that inflates inside the person’s stomach, keeping them full from overeating.
 Patients swallow a pill that contains the balloon, and once inside the stomach, the balloon is filled with nitrogen gas mixture.
-Dr. Sachin Kukreja, a bariatric surgeon at Methodist Dallas Medical Center, says the system consists of three balloons swallowed two weeks apart.